BEGiN Learning

 • Encouraging Curiosity helps kids develop a love of learning, which helps them in school and may make them happier adults

-• Preschool science activities also help kids develop Critical Thinking and Core Skills (two more of the 5 C’s) like counting and measuring
+• Preschool science activities also help kids develop Critical Thinking and Content— (which includes core skills)

 Why Science Activities Matter in Preschool